nbelouard/AmphibianIsotopicNiches/README.md

 This project contains all the scripts and data used in the article: N. Belouard, E.J.
 Petit, J. Cucherousset, J.M.
 Paillisson.
 Local stable isotope niche partitioning and the coexistence between native amphibians and invasive crayfish, currently submitted to Oecologia.

 Invasive species are widely reported to cause local extinctions of native species.
 The red swamp crayfish, _Procambarus clarkii_, has been repeatedly shown to impact amphibians through predation and competition.
-Studying species isotopic niches in natural ecosystems where this crayfish coexists with native amphibians is a way to test our comprehension of the mechanisms underlying species coexistence.
+Studying species stable isotope niches in natural ecosystems where this crayfish coexists with native amphibians is a way to test our comprehension of the mechanisms underlying species coexistence.

 ## Pre-requisites